Kuala Lumpur Tower: Facts

 When constructing the KL Tower, the builders took special care to construct a retaining wall around a 100-year-old jelutong tree (Dyera costulata).
 The tower was moved at a cost of RM430,000 to avoid harming the monumental tree, which is found near the pedestrian mall.

 KL Tower is managed by Menara Kuala Lumpur Sdn.
 Bhd., a wholly owned subsidiary of the Telekom Malaysia Group.

 KL Tower was the first Pit Stop in The Amazing Race Asia 1 and fielded a route marker on the final leg of the same season.

+On August 14, 2024, violinist Martin Looi set a national record at KL Tower by performing the national anthem "Negaraku" from the Sky Box at a height of 300 meters.He later returned to perform for the tower's New Year countdown on December 31 that same year.

 Transport

 The Tower is located on Jalan Puncak, which branches off from Jalan P. Ramlee.
 Even though they're not very close, the closest rapid transit stations would be Bukit Nanas station and Dang Wangi LRT station.
-The tower also has outdoor parking for cars and bus (KL tower parking rate).
+The tower also has outdoor parking for cars and bus.

 Tourism

 Tourists visit KL Tower to have a 360-degree view of the city.
 The lift takes only 54 seconds going up to the observation deck and takes 52 seconds to come down.